New Super Mario Bros. U: Plot

-Princess Peach is held captive in her castle by Bowser, Bowser Jr., and the Koopalings who invade and use a giant mechanical arm to throw Mario, Luigi, and two Toads far away.
-Mario and friends must now travel across this new land returning to Peach's castle in order to save her.
-On the way, they encounter seven Koopalings each controlling their own worlds, plus Kamek, Nabbit, Bowser Jr., and many minor enemies like Goomba.
+Mario, Luigi, and two Toads, along with Princess Peach, are in the castle when Peach is held captive in her castle by Bowser, Bowser Jr, and the Koopalings, who invade and use a giant mechanical arm to throw Mario, Luigi, and two Toads far away.
+Mario and his friends must move across this new land, returning to Peach's castle in order to save her.
+On the way, they encounter seven Koopalings, each controlling their own world, plus Kamek, Nabbit, and Bowser Jr., and many minor enemies like Goombas, and Koopas.
 By conquering them, they get closer to Peach's castle, which has been transformed into an evil reflection of Bowser.
-By defeating Bowser, the castle returns to normal.
+By stopping Bowser, the castle returns to normal.
 As the heroes celebrate, Bowser Jr. and the Koopalings attempt to escape, leaving Bowser behind.
 He manages to jump up onto the airship, but his weight causes it to crash, and they are forced to flee on Bowser Jr.'s Koopa Clown Car.

 Development

 Development of New Super Mario Bros.
 U started shortly after the release of New Super Mario Bros.
 Wii and spanned three years.
 The game, initially titled New Super Mario Bros.
 Mii, was first revealed at E3 2011 as one of several tech demos demonstrating the capabilities of Wii U. The demo's visual style duplicated New Super Mario Bros.
 Wii, but with high-definition graphics, and playable Mii characters alongside Mario and Luigi.
 Shigeru Miyamoto later announced that the Mario demo would be released as a full game for the system, and would be demonstrated in its revised form at E3 2012.
 There, the new game, New Super Mario Bros.
 U, was revealed as a launch game for the upcoming Wii U console.

 Producer Takashi Tezuka explained he had created the game to take advantage of the Wii U hardware, focusing on the GamePad, for which Boost Mode was created.
 He explained that levels were created for single-player mode, without much thought of multiplayer during creation.
 He did not think too much about level design because he thought it would keep the players in a controlled experience, and decided to keep it more open.
 He was comfortable giving the player open access to placing blocks.

 Creating new concepts, Tezuka created the flying squirrel suit to allow for open movement in the air.
 However, he kept it partially limited to keep the player from over-using it.
 The power-up glides horizontally to differ it from the propeller suit in New Super Mario Bros.
 Wii which can fly vertically.
 The developers used an open world map layout due to nostalgia for Super Mario World.
 Tezuka wanted a feature where players can interact worldwide, so Miiverse functionality was implemented.
 He added playable Mii characters to differentiate onscreen players, and HD graphics to help make each character more recognizable.